parrt/msds692/notes/sockets.md

 ### Sending mail the hard way

-*Our firewall from within USF is blocking port 25 SMTP traffic it appears (to hush spambots).*
+*Our firewall from within USF is blocking port 25 SMTP traffic it appears (to hush spambots).
+TODO: try from wired connection via ssh from desktop; seems ok*

 To send a piece of email, you need a mail client (even if it's telnet) that connects to an *SMTP* (Simple Mail Transfer Protocol by Jonathan B. Postel, 1982) and provides a packet of email with a target email address `user@domain.com`.